consulo/consulo-dev.github.io/docs/reference_guide/project_model/module.md

 ### How do I get dependencies and classpath of a module?

 _Order entries_ include SDK, libraries and other modules the module uses.
-With the *IntelliJ IDEA* UI, you can view order entries for a module on the [Dependencies](https://www.jetbrains.com/help/idea/dependencies-tab.html) tab of the *Project Structure* dialog box.
+With the *Consulo* UI, you can view order entries for a module on the [Dependencies](https://www.jetbrains.com/help/idea/dependencies-tab.html) tab of the *Project Structure* dialog box.

 To explore the [module dependencies](https://www.jetbrains.com/help/idea/dependencies-tab.html), use the [`OrderEnumerator`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/OrderEnumerator.java) class.